fluree/docs.flur.ee/src/content/docs/identity/auth-records.md

 Any roles that you add to this auth record set permissions for transactions that are signed with this auth record.

-Note: This is not necessary if `fdb-api-open` is set to true (which is the default in the downloadable version).
+Note: This is not necessary if `fdb-open-api` is set to true (which is the default in the downloadable version).

 ### Authority